jpcours2014/GettingCleaning-Data/CodeBook.md

 - 'train/Inertial Signals/body_gyro_x_train.txt': The angular velocity vector measured by the gyroscope for each window sample.
 The units are radians/second.

-The set of variables estimated from these signals are:

-    mean(): Mean value
-    std(): Standard deviation
-    mad(): Median absolute deviation
-    max(): Largest value in array
-    min(): Smallest value in array
-    sma(): Signal magnitude area
-    energy(): Energy measure.
-Sum of the squares divided by the number of values. iqr(): Interquartile range
-    entropy(): Signal entropy
-    arCoeff(): Autoregression coefficients with Burg order equal to 4 correlation(): Correlation coefficient between two signals
-    maxInds(): Index of the frequency component with largest magnitude meanFreq(): Weighted average of the frequency components to obtain a mean frequency skewness(): Skewness of the frequency domain signal kurtosis(): Kurtosis of the frequency domain signal bandsEnergy(): Energy of a frequency interval within the 64 bins of the FFT of each window. angle(): Angle between some vectors.

 ## Transformation details
 The raw data sets are processed with run_analisys.R script to create a tidy data set in the following steps: